 A collaborative project funded by the University of Michigan Arts Initiative.

-As head of Graphic Design, I oversaw the planning, curation, and execution of this year’s publication.
-I also designed the front and back covers, two spreads, and posters for the call-for-art and our publication party.
-Because of the collaborative nature of the publication, my writing and a painting were also featured in a few spreads.
+As head of Graphic Design, I oversaw the planning, curation, and execution of the 10th annual student publication, producing and distributing 130 copies, and gaining hands-on experience in creating an art-based publication.
+I collaborated with writers, artists, and designers, strengthening my ability to teach and work cooperatively with a team, ensuring both design and editorial elements were in harmony.
+I designed the front and back covers and three spreads within the publication.
 This 2.5-month-long project resulted in 130 64-page A5 booklets with contributions from 30 students.
-Each Publication was sold for $12, with a total of 100 publications sold.
+Each Publication was sold for $12, with over 100 publications sold.

 For this spread, I was working with a simple but beautiful drawing of a shell and a long-form poem.
 On the design team, we choose from a collection of works and try to pick artwork and writing that will complement each other in a two-page spread.
 Working with the shell drawing was difficult at first because of the amount of negative space, but it proved to be quite fun once I started working with it digitally.
 I ended up masking, multiplying, and cutting the image to create this scattered framing effect.
-For the background, I found an Unsplash image of a river/lake and just had fun playing with different effects and overlays, eventually inverting the black and white image.
-I am really happy with how this page turned out, especially in the way the dark and obscure coastal image complements the poem's content.
+For the background, I found a free-use image of water and just had fun playing with different effects and overlays, eventually inverting the black and white image.
+I am proud of how this page turned out, especially how the dark and obscure coastal image complements the contents of the poem.

 You may also like